-The families were at First Baptist Church in Moore in support of Shelter Oklahoma Schools, a private organization set up by state representatives Mark McBride and Jon Echols.
+The families were at First Baptist Church in Moore in support of Shelter Oklahoma Schools, a private organization set up by state Reps.
+Mark McBride and Jon Echols.

 “We’re here today to announce that these families have pledged their support.
 But not just their support — their work, their spirit, their heart,” Echols said.
 “They’ve actually done the work to help this organization.”